jncosideout/Mancala_iPhone_App/privacy_policy.md

 5. DO I COLLECT INFORMATION FROM MINORS?

+6. SECURITY

+7. LINKS TO OTHER SITES

-6. WHAT ARE YOUR PRIVACY RIGHTS?
+8. WHAT ARE YOUR PRIVACY RIGHTS?

-7. CONTROLS FOR DO-NOT-TRACK FEATURES
+9. CONTROLS FOR DO-NOT-TRACK FEATURES

-8. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+10. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?

-9. DO I MAKE UPDATES TO THIS POLICY?
+11. DO I MAKE UPDATES TO THIS POLICY?

-10. HOW CAN YOU CONTACT ME ABOUT THIS POLICY?
+12. HOW CAN YOU CONTACT ME ABOUT THIS POLICY?